Rey-han-24/datagrepper/README.md

 # datagrepper

 Datagrepper is a web application and JSON API to retrieve historical messages sent via Fedora Messaging.
 [Datanommer](https://github.com/fedora-infra/datanommer/) is a separate project and service that consumes messages from the Fedora Messaging queue and puts them in a database.
-These messages is what datagrepper queries.
+These messages are what datagrepper queries.

 Datagrepper is currently running in production at https://apps.fedoraproject.org/datagrepper/